Zachacious/protoc-gen-connect-vue/README.md

 Unlike the official @connectrpc/connect-query which is architected for React, this plugin is built from the ground up for Vue developers, providing first-class support for ref, computed, and manual resource invalidation.

-> Note: this would made for personal and internal projects.
+> Note: I made this for use in personal and internal work projects.
 If you find it useful, let me know.

 ## **Features**